itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 >When you use MS Word, Google Docs, or Open Office to write documents, what you see is not what you get.
 Beneath the visible layer of words, sentences, and paragraphs lies a complicated layer of code understandable only to machines.
 Because of that hidden layer, your .docx and .pdf files depend on proprietary tools to be rendered correctly.
 Such documents are difficult to search, to print, and to convert into other file formats.

-Practically, this means that when we write in Word et al., we're often faced with distractions from writing.
+Practically, this means that when we write in Word et al., we're often doing tasks that are **not writing**.
+This is not by accident, but by design.

+So, what can you do about it?

 This is where plain text becomes useful.